MI-DPLA/combine/docs/quickstart.rst

    "Valve" for All, Valid, or Invalid Records to be passed along from the input Job

-For this walkthrough, we can just select "All."
-Finally, click "Transform" at the bottom!
+For this walkthrough, we can just select "All records".

+Finally, click "Run Job" at the bottom.

 Again, we are kicked back to the RecordGroup screen, and should hopefully see a Transform job with the status ``running``. **Note:** The